tianshilu/QBRC-Somatic-Pipeline/README.md

 ```
 ### Note:
 Input seuqencing files:
-(1) If input are fastq files, they must be 'gz' files. 'sequencing_file_1', 'sequencing_file_2' are path to fastq1 and fastq2 of normal sample; 'sequencing_file_3', 'sequencing_file_4' are path to fastq1 and fastq2 of tumor samples.
+(1) If input are fastq files, they must be 'gz' files. 'sequencing_file_1', 'sequencing_file_2' are path to fastq1 and fastq2 of control sample; 'sequencing_file_3', 'sequencing_file_4' are path to fastq1 and fastq2 of sample of interest.
 (2) If input are bam files, use "bam /path/to/bam/files.bam" in replace of the tow corresponding fastq input files.
 (3) If input are RNA sequencing files, use "RNA:fastq1" or "RNA:bam" at the first or third slot.
 (4) If input are deep exome sequencing data, use "Deep:fastq1" at the first or third slot.